Panwar-MPI/EasyPhenology/README.md

 Email: apanwar@bgc-jena.mpg.de

-EasyPhenology is currently used in a DFG funded PhenoFeedBacks project
+EasyPhenology is currently used in a DFG funded PhenoFeedBacks project.
+I would like to acknowledge, Max Planck Insitute for Biogeochemistry for their support.

 ### License
-GNU AFFERO GENERAL PUBLIC LICENSE
+The GNU General Public License v3.0

 ### Project status
-Initial stage, ready for use.
+Ready to use.
 Please contact if you are interested in sharing your results obtained from this function.

+### References

+1. Cerlymarco/tsmoothie: A python library for time-series smoothing and outlier detection in a vectorized way.
+[GitHub Link](https://github.com/cerlymarco/tsmoothie)